 That dog's medical issues are going to affect other people and other dogs.

-Whether it's because you ignore a dog's health and then a problem gets worse to the point where it requires an expensive surgery, or because the dog has a condition that can transmit to another dog at the park, that dog has to be taken care of.
+You know, whatever, you know, whether it's because you ignore a dog's health and then a problem gets worse to the point where it requires an expensive surgery or because the dog has a condition that can transmit to another dog at the park, that dog has to be taken care of.

 And it's too fucking stupid to do it on its own.